Daskiworks/ghwatch/README.md

 * Light and Dark/Night theme (manual or [automatic](https://developer.android.com/reference/android/support/v7/app/AppCompatDelegate.html#MODE_NIGHT_AUTO) switching) - **new in 1.25**

 ### Authentication
-* OAuth used
+* OAuth used for both authentication and authorization
-* No GithHub password stored on device
+* No GithHub password entered to the app nor stored on device
+* Support for GitHub two-factor authentication
 * You can revoke access from GitHub website at any time
-* Support for GitHub two-factor authentication
 * Info about logged in user in navigation drawer

 ### New GitHub notification detection